Why Is My Child Suddenly Shy? What Parents Should Know - Baby Chick

 How a person is raised could also have an impact, including when child abuse (particularly emotional) occurs.
 Another potential factor is a kid raised by shy or socially anxious parents who pass along ways of managing or coping with specific situations to their child.3,4

-Shyness Can Be From Life Experiences
+Shyness Can Develop From Life Experiences

 Shyness can arise after an episode or instance of anxiety (or having symptoms of panic).
 So, if your child has had a negative experience or been in a situation where they experience panic, they might develop shyness as an aftereffect.
 Shyness could be a silent sign that your child is stressed or worried, and it could explain why your previously confident kid is now a shy kid.3,4 This may also explain why shyness develops during significant life changes or stressful periods, like starting school or navigating new environments.1